mfogel/badm-544/mod5/coursera.md

 - developed by Boston Consulting Group for their client, GE
 - idea:
-  - corporations should be active in industries if various stages of development (nascent, growing, mature, etc)
+  - corporations should be active in industries in various stages of development (nascent, growing, mature, etc)
   - create a balanced portfolio of SBU (Strategic Business Units)
 - strategy in a two-dimensional space